 When Nancy Fagan of Port Perry, ON, fell in love with the conformation and bloodlines of a Trakehner foal by top hunter Heinzelmann (Storyteller) out of elite mare Alouette E during a visit to Galten Farms, she made breeder Gerhard Schickedanz a promise that she wouldn’t geld the colt after she bought him.

 Asher, now 18, is retired on her farm.
 He sired more than 150 foals, many successful on the line and as hunters and jumpers.
 Those include Ashby, a 2002 gelding that shows in the adult amateur hunters with owner Diane Ratigan.
 Ashtasy, a 2004 mare bred by Fagan (now owned by Amy West of Cavan, ON), won many championships on the line, was a winner at the Devon Horse Show as a three-year-old, and was runner up in both Cup classes in 2007.
-Haute Couture, bred by Jim Florence and owned by Doreen Clausen, followed in her sire’s footsteps and also became a double Cup winner in 2008.
+Haute Couture, bred by Jim Florence and owned by Doreen Clausen (who also owned the first double-Cup winner in 1994, Signature), followed in her sire’s footsteps and also became a double Cup winner in 2008.

 “Asher’s been a great stallion.
 I didn’t know anything about breeding when I got him and I had to learn on my own,” says Fagan.
 “I love him dearly.
 He’s thrown some beautiful babies.”

 By the time he came to the Royal as a three-year-old, this handsome chestnut Trakehner stallion had already been approved as a breeding stallion by two registries.
 He wasted no time embarking on his performance career after his Cup win.
 At four, Tagaelen (Domritter x Tiered Response by Rombus), breeder Kelley Willemze of Orangeville’s first homebred, won his debut horse trials in the pre-training division and placed fourth at his next event in the training division.